-I'm fascinated by all aspects of human evolution and love writing and making films about it.
-I believe that we haven't fully done our jobs as scientists until we have communicated our research to the wider community.
-Being a former TV journalist undoubtedly affords me an advantage in this regard.
+I am a biological anthropologist, archaeologist and evolutionary biologist fascinated with all aspects of human evolution.
+I love writing about it to wide a audience and believe that we haven't fully done our jobs as scientists until we have communicated our research to the wider community.

 My scientific research has tended to focus on reconstructing and understanding the human fossil record from the last last 2.6 million years (or Pleistocene Epoch), with a focus on the genus Homo.
 In 2010, I named a new species, Homo gautengensis, for the Lower-Middle Pleistocene Homo fossils from southern Africa.

-While I have worked in Africa quite a bit, these days I focus my energies more on the human fossil records of China and Malaysia, with some research still on the early Australian human skeletal record.
-In 2012, along with Prof. Ji Xueping, I announced the discovery of the 'Red Deer Cave people,' an archaic-looking population from southwest China that survived until only 10,000 years ago (the subject of the 'Enigma Man' film).
+While I worked in Africa quite a bit in the early part of my career, these days I focus my energies on the human fossil record and archaeology of Southeast and East Asia, with some research still on the earliest inhabitants of Australia.
+In 2012, along with Prof. Ji Xueping, I announced the discovery of the 'Red Deer Cave people,' an archaic-looking population from southwest China that survived until only 10,500 years ago (the subject of the 'Enigma Man' film).

 Most of all, I'm just curious to understand who we are as a species, why and how we're so unusual, and all from the viewpoint of evolutionary science.